Limits and performances of algorithms based on simulated annealing in solving sparse hard inference problems: Computation of the dynamical transition temperature

 \section{Computation of the dynamical transition temperature}

 The dynamical temperature $T_d$ is the temperature below which glassy states are locally stable (and also attractive for the out of equilibrium dynamics). $T_d$ is not modified by the addition of the planted state, which is roughly orthogonal to the glassy states.
-For this reason, the usual procedure to identify $T_d$ is as follows: one plants a configuration typical of the Gibbs measure at temperature $T$, then constructs a graph compatible with it, initializes BP near enough to this planted glassy configuration, and runs the BP equations at temperature $T$.
+For this reason, the usual procedure to identify $T_d$ is as follows: one plants a configuration typical of the Gibbs measure at temperature $T$ constructing a graph compatible with it.
+This is a generalization of the planting procedure at $T=0$ that we have described in the main text.
+In practice, to plant a configuration of temperature $T$ when $y=1$ one first decides the assigned color $s_i$ for each node $i$, in such a way that there are $N/q$ nodes for each color.
+Then one extracts two nodes $i$ and $j$ at random among the $N$ possible ones, and an edge is put between them with probability $p=e^{-\beta (1-\delta_{s_i,s_j})}$.
+In practice non-monocromatic edges are always accepted, while monochromatic edges are accepted with probability $e^{-\beta}$ that tends to zero if $T\to 0$.
+One then repeats this operation until $M=\frac{N c}{2}$ edges are put in the graph.
+The chosen planted configuration is in this way an equilibrium configuration of the constructed graph at temperature $T$.
+One then initializes BP near enough to the planted glassy configuration, and runs the BP equations at temperature $T$.
 If the fixed point reached by BP is the PM one then glassy states are locally unstable and thus $T>T_d$, while if the fixed point is correlated with the planted glassy state, then $T<T_d$.

 In this way we have located $T_d$ for $y=1$ (see data in Fig.~\ref{Fig:phaseDiagram_y1}). \footnote{One could locate $T_d$ also performing a standard 1RSB computation, looking when a 1RSB solution is stable and different from the PM one, however, this procedure is much more expensive than the planting procedure we used.}